Russia limits women’s access to abortion, citing demographic changes

 Experts say crackdown on abortion drugs and services is part of a project to instil ‘certain values’ in society.

-Russia has long touted itself as a country of what President Vladimir Putin often calls “traditional family values”.
+Russia has long touted itself as a country home to what President Vladimir Putin often calls “traditional family values”.

 The Federal Assembly has cracked down on the LGBTQ community, passing legislation outlawing gender-affirming surgeries and banning “gay propaganda”.